hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 > If you want something different, please adapt the rsync commands and the scripts to your needs.

  [Rsync](http://en.wikipedia.org/wiki/Rsync) is a "classic" linux program used to synchronize/copy efficiently data between two locations.

+> "[Rsync](https://rsync.samba.org/ftp/rsync/rsync.html) is a fast and extraordinarily versatile file copying tool.
+It can copy locally, to/from another host over any remote shell, or to/from a remote rsync daemon.
+It offers a large number of options that control every aspect of its behavior and permit very flexible specification of the set of files to be copied.
+It is famous for its delta-transfer algorithm, which reduces the amount of data sent over the network by sending only the differences between the source files and the existing files in the destination.
+Rsync is widely used for backups and mirroring and as an improved copy command for everyday use.

+> Rsync finds files that need to be transferred using a "quick check" algorithm (by default) that looks for files that have changed in size or in last-modified time.
+Any changes in the other preserved attributes (as requested by options) are made on the destination file directly when the quick check indicates that the file's data does not need to be updated."

-The 2 locations could be "local", even on the same server/router, but our goal being to secure a backup, we will do it to a remote location.
+The source and the destination could be "local", even on the same server/router, but our goal being to secure a backup, we will do it to a remote location.
 We will also secure the transfer itself by using [SSH ](http://en.wikipedia.org/wiki/Secure_Shell).
 Secure Shell (SSH) is a cryptographic network protocol for secure data communication, remote command-line login, remote command execution, etc. To make it even more secure, we will use a private/public key schema (instead of id/password).

 In my specific case, the routers are named:
 * RT-1080 (the local)